47th–50th Streets–Rockefeller Center station: Station layout

 The 47th–50th Streets–Rockefeller Center station is an express stop with four tracks and two island platforms.
 The and stop here at all times, while the and stop here only on weekdays during the day.
 The B and D run on the express tracks and the F and M run on the local tracks.
-The next stop to the north is Seventh Avenue for B and D trains, 57th Street for trains, and Fifth Avenue/53rd Street for trains, while the next stop to the south is 42nd Street–Bryant Park for all service.
+The next stop to the north is Seventh Avenue for B and D trains, 57th Street for M and weekend F trains, and Fifth Avenue/53rd Street for weekday F trains, while the next stop to the south is 42nd Street–Bryant Park for all service.